 Even before Gallipoli, the men of the AIF were in action.

 Not all soldiers in the first AIF met the minimum age requirement.

-Allies in adversity Walter Kudrycz, Nick Fletcher and Sarah Cowan
+- Allies in adversity by Walter Kudrycz, Nick Fletcher and Sarah Cowan.

 Two new exhibitions at the Australian War Memorial commemorate the important, though often overlooked, contribution of the Dutch to winning the Pacific war.